 Sci-Fi and fantasy Illustrations that stand out for their atmospheric qualities and realism of weight and proportion

 Could you please tell us about your genre/ type of illustration and why did you choose it?

-Chris: Sci-Fi and Fantasy is definitely my stomping ground.
+Chris: Sci-Fi and Fantasy are definitely my stomping ground.
 It’s what I’ve been into since I was a kid and it’s where I feel most comfortable.
 I really enjoy those types of stories and the imaginative visuals that the artist creates for them, so that’s where I wanted to be.

-How has your journey as an illustrator been like?
+What has your journey as an illustrator been like?